Strong Gravitational Lensing by Bardeen Black Hole in Cloud of Strings: Strong Gravitational lensing from Bardeen Black Hole

 where the ratio of angular momentum to energy ${u}=L/E$ is identified with the impact parameter.

 Unstable spherical photon orbit radius is identified with the distance where deflection angle diverges and is obtained by the conditions,

-Fig (2) is an illustration of the bending of light in which black gray circle represent Bardeen black hole immersed in CoS.
+Fig.(2) is an illustration of the bending of light in which a black gray circle represents a Bardeen black hole immersed in CoS.
 Thick horizontal lines PQ, KT and AB define the plane of source (Star), gravitational lens in sky and an observer on earth. $D_{LS}$,$D_{OL}$ and$D_{OS}$ are distances in between Lens-Source, Observer-Lens and Observer-Source respectively.
 Actual light rays are incoming red rays and dotted lines are backward traces for images of the source. ${\xi}$ is an angle between the lens and the source S.

 Incoming null geodesics are deflected towards black hole at fixed value of the impact parameter and makes unstable photon sphere surrounding the event horizon denoted by a black circle.
 The numerical values of radii of photon sphere are shown in table.
-Its radius increases with CoS parameter $b$ and decreases with the increase of the magnetic charge parameter $g$.
-Deflection angle depends on the impact parameter $u_{m}$ and the value of impact parameter decrease with the increase of the CoS parameter.\\ We plot the effective potential and impact parameter for different values of CoS parameter in fig (3) for fixed values of black hole parameters (black hole mass is taken as $M=1$ unless specified).
+Its radius increases with CoS parameter $b$ and decreases with the increase of the magnetic charge parameter $g$.\\